system-er/gdtinycc/README.md

 ```

 # hotreload:
-recompile() // HOT-RELOAD - recompile is called from extern for example from gdscript for example:
+recompile() // HOT-RELOAD - recompile is called from extern for example from gdscript:
 ```
 var gdtcc: GDTinyCC